How much does a Real Estate Attorney make?

 Average Salary: $180,930

-Minneapolis offers a stable environment for real estate attorneys.
-They handle a variety of property transactions.
-Firms like Dorsey & Whitney and Robins Kaplan provide strong opportunities.
+Minneapolis has a stable real estate market.
+Attorneys here handle many property transactions.
+Companies like Dorsey & Whitney and Robins Kaplan provide strong career opportunities.

 Find Real Estate Attorney jobs in Minneapolis, MN